exside/ElementHelper/core/components/elementhelper/docs/readme.txt

     "type": "text"
 }]

-Expanding on that example you could add an image template variable that is assigned to two templates called 'home' and 'standard_page' with the following:
+Expanding on that example you could add an image template variable and a migx template variable that are assigned to two templates called 'home' and 'standard_page' with the following:

 Note: The "Template Variable Access Control" setting must be set to "Yes" for the template_access feature to work.
 See the Configuration section for more information.